ostreedev/ostree/docs/manual/repository-management.md

 some sample scripts and workflows upstream in a potential new "contrib" git repository.

-Today, the [Pulp Project](http://www.pulpproject.org/) which is a generic content management system, does have an
+One example of software which can assist in managing OSTree repositories today is the [Pulp Project](http://www.pulpproject.org/), which has a
 [Pulp OSTree plugin](https://pulp-ostree.readthedocs.org/en/latest/).

 ## Separate development vs release repositories